 Takaful is an Islamic insurance concept which is grounded in Islamic muamalat (banking transactions), observing the rules and regulations of Islamic law.
 This concept has been practised in various forms for over 1400 years.The reinsurance format is known as Retakaful.

-In recognition of the important role Sharia compliant financial business now plays in the modern world, ZEP-RE set up a Retakaful Window is Khartoum Sudan in September 2009.
-The Window which became operational in January 2010 is aimed at serving the needs of the Islamic community in Sudan and beyond which has lately asked for products and services that serve their needs but at the same time comply with the teachings of Islam.
+In recognition of the important role Sharia compliant financial business now plays in the modern world, ZEP-RE set up a Retakaful Window in Khartoum Sudan in September 2009.
+The Window, which became operational in January 2010, is aimed at serving the needs of the Islamic community in Sudan and beyond.

 Principles of Takaful

-The main principles governing takaful/retakaful insurance are that: -
+The main principles governing takaful and retakaful insurance are:

 - Policyholders cooperate among themselves for their common good.

-- Every policyholder pays his subscription to help those that need assistance.
+- Every policyholder pays their subscription to help those that need assistance.